-- Put your answers in a file and submit as assign7a.
+- Put your answers in a file and submit as assign7a via the submission webpage.

 I will post the correct probabilities on Monday so that you can use them to check your answers.
 Once you get training and classifying working, you can train your system on this "simple" data, print out the counts/probabilities and then also test the probability of your sentence and make sure that works as well.